 The famous movie actress who starred

 in the television series "Dr. Quinn,

 Medicine Woman," describes the

 following out-of-body experience during

 left my body.
 I had this feeling that

 people grouped around me.
 I remember

 them all trying to resuscitate me.
 I

 room looking down.
 I saw people putting

 needles in me, trying to hold me down,

 he documents his research concerning

 NDEs in people born blind.
 One of his

-subjects, Vicki Umipeg, told
+subjects, Vicki Umipeg, told Dr. Ring

 that she found herself floating above

 her body in the emergency room of a

 hospital following an automobile accident

 and saw for the first time in her life.